airaqi/DesignPatterns/README.rst

     :align: center

     "Pattern","Description"
-    `Abstract Factory <workspace/docs/abstract_factory/abstract_factory.rst>`_, "Provide an interface for creating families of related or dependent objects withoutspecifying their concrete classes."
+    `Abstract Factory <workspace/projects/patterns/abstract_factory/README.rst>`_, "Provide an interface for creating families of related or dependent objects without specifying their concrete classes."
+    `Composite <workspace/projects/patterns/composite/README.rst>`_, "Compose objects into tree structures to represent part-whole hierarchies."
+    `Decorator <workspace/projects/patterns/decorator/README.rst>`_, "Attach additional responsibilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality"
+    `Singleton <workspace/projects/patterns/singlton/README.rst>`_, "Ensure a class only has one instance, and provide a global point of access to it."
+    `Strategy <workspace/projects/patterns/strategy/README.rst>`_, "Define a family of algorithms, encapsulate each one, and make them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it."

 Requirements analysis